user4223/ticket-decoder/README.md

   encode those bytes to base64 before passing it to the method.
   If your aztec-code-decoder provides a string-type only and you are able to pass character-encoding, try using 'ISO 8859-1' and cast the result string to raw bytes.
-* `decode_file('...')` detects and decodes aztec-codes from a given pdf or image and decodes raw UIC918 data to json.
+* `decode_files('...')` detects and decodes aztec-codes from file or files (pdf, image) and decodes raw UIC918 data to json.
 This is using zxing-cpp internally.
-It returns a json array of size x, while x is the amount of aztec-codes found on input.
+It returns an array of tuples (input-path and json-result) of size x, while x is the amount of aztec-codes found on input.

 To build the module, some tools and dependencies are required.
 Beside python3 and essential build tools, it is required to have python3-dev installed.
 In Ubuntu, the following steps should be enough to get it built.